Generating a support bundle

 not contain information you do not want to share with CloudBees.
 You can

 even unpack and repack the bundle if there is some specific piece of

 information that you need to remove from the bundle.

 When you are happy with the bundle, attach the bundle to your CloudBees support ticket.

 If there is a problem accessing theweb UI, of course it is going to be difficult to diagnose those by going to that same UI and getting a bundle.
 As an alternative, you can use the Jenkins CLI to obtain a bundle from a shell.

 Before you encounter problems, make sure you have downloaded

 jenkins-cli.jar from the server (go to

-This will generate the support bundle and save it to the path you provided.
+This command generates the support bundle and saves it to the path you provided.

-Alternatively, if you are using the deprecated and insecure legacy remoting-based CLI, the generated support bundle will be saved to a file in your default temporary folder and the filename printed.
+Alternatively, if you are using the deprecated and insecure legacy remoting-based CLI, the generated support bundle is saved to a file in your default temporary folder using the filename printed.